Caroline's Procedure on

 Caroline has been doing well today and has been watching tv then running - well, crutching - around outside with her friend Priscilla!
 They're both headed home sometime today or tomorrow, so please be praying for them both while they heal!
 Caroline will be coming back in several months for her next operation!

 Caroline’s operation went well!
 The doctors cut into her hip and removed the deformed ball of the hip – it was a bit smushed and Dr. Nick, who is visiting from Belgium, said, “That should be a ball, not that!”
 They then washed out the cavity and took a couple samples to do a biopsy just in case they’re missing something (it looks like a post-infection).
 In a few months, Caroline will come back for a PSO – a pelvic support osteotomy, where the femur is cut to make a sort of support for the pelvis to rest on, and then a frame is put on while it heals and to make up for the loss of length from that operation.
 Please be praying for Caroline as she heals!

 Meet the REAL Caroline!
 We accidentally mixed her up with another girl, Priscilla, https://cure.org/curekids/malawi/2016/09/priscilla/ because they were both having the same operation on Tuesday!
 The story belongs to Caroline, but the photos were of Priscilla!
 Typically in theater the kid’s face is hidden behind a curtain, and that’s why we didn’t notice we made the switchup during her surgery!
 Both girls had good operations and are in recovering in the ward now, please be praying for them both!
 Caroline is a sweet girl with a painful hip, which the doctors removed.
 She is now recovering in the ward, please be praying for her!
 She’ll come back in a couple months for another surgery, a pelvic support osteotomy!

 Send a Message to Caroline

-We'll deliver your message to Caroline at her hospital bed.
+We'll deliver your message to Caroline as soon as we see her.